etianen/django-herokuapp/README.rst

 Running your site in the Heroku environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Because your site is setup to read some of it's configuration from environmental variables stored on Heroku, running a development server can be tricky. django-herokuapp provides a configuration utility that should be added to your project to load the heroku config dynamically.
+Because your site is setup to read some of its configuration from environmental variables stored on Heroku, running a development server can be tricky. django-herokuapp provides a configuration utility that should be added to your project to load the heroku config dynamically.
 Simply add the following lines to your ``manage.py`` script, at the top of the run block: